tohhongxiang/remix-portfolio/app/projects/catch-my-cadence.md

 title: "Catch My Cadence - Flutter Android App for Runners"
 thumbnail: /project_screenshots/catch-my-cadence/thumbnail.jpg
 description: An android application that plays songs with a BPM matching your running cadence
-detailedDescription: An android application built in Flutter, integrated with the Spotify Songs API to automatically play songs based on the cadence (steps per minute) of a runner.
+detailedDescription: A Flutter application that automatically plays songs based on the user's cadence (steps per minute).
 Playing songs that match a runner's cadence can help the runner maintain his pace throughout his run.
 githubLink: https://github.com/CZ2006-TODO/catch-my-cadence
 screenshots:
     [